Essential crossed products for inverse semigroup actions: simplicity and pure infiniteness: Aperiodicity for inverse semigroup actions

 The first inequality follows because \(x \odot 1\) and \(a \odot 1\) are orthogonal, and \(EL(x^* x) = x^* x\) because \(x^* x \in A\).
 Hence the norm of the operator of left multiplication by \(x+a\) on~\(\Hilm[F]\) is at least~\(\norm{x}\) for all \(a\in A\).
 This implies \(\norm{x}_{(A\rtimes_\ess S)/A} \ge \norm{x}_B\) as desired. \end{proof}

-\begin{example} We are going to build a regular inclusion \(A\subseteq B\) with two different gradings, such that one grading gives an aperiodic action and the other not.
-By Proposition~\ref{pro:aperiodic_isg}, the inclusion \(A\subseteq B\) is aperiodic although it can be equipped with a grading which is not aperiodic.
-So the equivalence in the second part of Proposition~\ref{pro:aperiodic_isg} fails for non-topological gradings.
+\begin{example} We are going to build a regular inclusion \(A\subseteq B\) with two different wide gradings, such that one grading gives an aperiodic action and the other not.
+By Proposition~\ref{pro:aperiodic_isg}, the inclusion \(A\subseteq B\) is aperiodic although it can be equipped with a wide grading which is not aperiodic.
+So the equivalence in the second part of Proposition~\ref{pro:aperiodic_isg} fails for non-topological gradings, even if they are wide.